C-Hussey/Test_Repo/AccountHome.aspx.vb.md

     End Sub

-    Protected Sub btnSubmitPayment_Click(sender As Object, e As EventArgs) Handles btnSubmitPayment.Click 'Validate the input amount
+    Protected Sub btnSubmitPayment_Click(sender As Object, e As EventArgs) Handles btnSubmitPayment.Click

+        'Validate the input amount.
+Exit if invalid.
+        Dim va As Validation = New Validation()
-        If validateInput() Then
+        If Not va.validateInput(txtPayAmount.Text, lblPayError) Then
+            Exit Sub
+        End If

         Dim us As UserBL = New UserBL()
         Dim accountNumber As Integer = Convert.ToInt32(ddlPayFromAccount.SelectedValue)
         'Get the name of the billing account
         Dim accountName As String = gvPayBill.Rows(Session("SelectedRowIndex")).Cells(0).Text
-            'Get the account number of the billing account Dim billingAccountNum As Integer = us.getBillingAccountNumber(Session("Username"), accountName) 'Deduct the payment amount from the billing account by account number.
+        'Get the account number of the billing account Dim billingAccountNum As Integer = us.getBillingAccountNumber(Session("Username"), accountName) 'Ensure that the user doesn't overpay on the account.
+        If va.validateBilling(billingAccountNum, txtPayAmount.Text) Then
+            If us.validateFunds(accountNumber, txtPayAmount.Text) Then

+                'Deduct the payment amount from the billing account by account number.
                 'Updates to the appropriate tables are handled on the back end.
                 If us.deductFromAccount(txtPayAmount.Text, accountNumber, billingAccountNum) Then
                     'Update the Billing gridview
                     gvPayBill.DataSource = us.getUserBilling(Session("Username"))
                     gvPayBill.DataBind()
                     'Update the Account Info gridview
                     Dim userId As Integer = us.getUserID(Session("Username"))
                     gvAccountInfo.DataSource = us.getAccountInfo(userId)
                     gvAccountInfo.DataBind()

-                'Clear and reload the dropdown list to reflect any changes to accounts ddlPayFromAccount.Items.Clear()
+                    'Clear and reload the dropdown list to reflect any changes to accounts repopulateAcctDropdowns(ddlPayFromAccount)
-                For Each row As GridViewRow In gvAccountInfo.Rows Dim bankAccountNum As String = row.Cells(0).Text
-                    Dim amount As String = row.Cells(2).Text
-                    ddlPayFromAccount.Items.Add(New ListItem("VB Bank Account # " + bankAccountNum + " --- $" + amount, bankAccountNum))
-                Next

                     'Remove the update panel, thereby hiding all the associated controls upnPayFromAccount.Visible = False
                 End If
+            Else
+                lblPayError.Text = "Insufficient funds in the selected account" lblPayError.Visible = True
             End If
+        Else
+            lblPayError.Text = "Cannot submit a payment higher than the billing amount" lblPayError.Visible = True
+        End If
     End Sub

-    'Ensure that no erroneous text was typed into the textbox.
-    Protected Function validateInput() As Boolean

-        If Not IsNumeric(txtPayAmount.Text) Then
-            lblPayError.Text = "**Input amount was not a number or was not in the correct format" lblPayError.Visible = True
-            Return False
-        End If
+    'If user clicks Cancel, then re-hide the update panel Protected Sub btnCancel_Click(sender As Object, e As EventArgs) Handles btnCancel.Click upnPayFromAccount.Visible = False
+        lblPayError.Text = ""
         lblPayError.Visible = False
-        Return True
-    End Function

-    'If user clicks Cancel, then re-hide the update panel Protected Sub btnCancel_Click(sender As Object, e As EventArgs) Handles btnCancel.Click upnPayFromAccount.Visible = False
+        repopulateAcctDropdowns(ddlPayFromAccount)
     End Sub

     Protected Sub btnTransfer_Click(sender As Object, e As EventArgs) Handles btnTransfer.Click